-5. The researchers will collect some information from your care home about your use of the trial medication and whether this has made a difference to your health.
-We will also collect some information from national databases and trusted third parties about your ongoing health status and current co-morbidities pertinent to your taking part in the trial including some personal information.
-This may include information from your medical records over a number of years and your current COVID vaccination status.

-6. A small group of people will also be asked to participate in an interview with a researcher to talk about their experiences of the trial but this is optional.
+- 5. The researchers will collect some information from your care home about your use of the trial medication and whether this has made a difference to your health.
+We will also collect some information from national databases and trusted third parties about your general health. - 6.
+A small group of people will also be asked to participate in an interview with a